Tottenham news: Alli forced off with suspected hamstring injury in Fulham win | Goal.com

 Tottenham’s Dele Alli looks to have suffered a hamstring injury in Spurs’ 2-1 win against Fulham.

-The England international looked to have overstretched when reaching for the ball near the end of the game and instantly clutched the back of his leg.
+The England international was competing with Fulham's Ryan Sessegnon near the touchline when he appeared to overstretch.

+Alli instantly clutched the back of his leg and then sat upright by the advertising boards, seeming to be in considerable pain.

-Alli then appeared to be in some pain as he sat upright by the advertising boards and he was ultimately replaced by Georges-Kevin Nkoudou with just four minutes of normal time left.
+The incident ultimately resulted in the midfielder being replaced by Georges-Kevin Nkoudou with just four minutes of normal time left.

+It will come as real blow for Tottenham manager Mauricio Pochettino, who this week lost Harry Kane until March through injury.

+Spurs also are without Heung-min Son, who is on international duty with South Korean, while Lucas Moura, Moussa Sissoko and Victor Wanyama are also missing though injury.

 More to follow...